 Guests might be given a choice of waiting 4 hours to ride one attraction, or perhaps 20 minutes to ride another.
 That would make it interesting strategy-wise and encourage people to select some of the less-popular ones.

-Another option could be to not release all boarding groups at once first thing in the morning.
-You could have waves of boarding groups throughout the day giving guests who arrive later in the day the chance to still ride some good attractions.
+One change we’ve seen to Disney’s Virtual Queue is not releasing all boarding groups at once first thing in the morning.
+The idea is to have waves of boarding groups throughout the day giving guests who arrive later in the day the chance to still ride some good attractions.

-If Disney allowed for multiple queues at once as implied in the app leak, then things would get more complicated to figure out a good touring strategy, and it would depend on how many and how much attendance the parks have.
+If Disney starts allowing multiple queues at once as implied in the app leak, then things will get more complicated to figure out a good touring strategy, and it would depend on how many and how much attendance the parks have.

 The virtual queue might also be a hybrid system that works together with regular standby queues.
 In the morning everything is open and walk-on until guests start filling those queues.
 Once the line gets to a certain point, the virtual queue is turned on for that attraction.
 Guests would see this in a list in My Disney Experience.
 This way, the less-popular attractions might not need to use the virtual queue.